Hello, I am Takezawa of UTSUWABI, an online store selling Japanese tableware.

 All of them are luxurious yet reasonably priced!

-Like the kyusu shown in the photo, you will find a variety of vessels for daily use.
+Like the kyusu shown in the photo, you will find a variety of tableware for daily use.

-The owner, Koichi Uchiki, has also written a book about vessels.
+The owner, Koichi Uchiki, has also written a book about tableware.

-You can enjoy learning about everything from the care of vessels to miscellaneous trivia in this book.
+You can enjoy learning about everything from the care of tableware to miscellaneous trivia in this book.

 Address: 5-48-3 Jingumae, Shibuya-ku, Tokyo